Spread the love

 The 3 good news of the week

-It’s well known that the media never talk about trains arriving on time.
+It is well known that the media never talk about trains that arrive on time.
 So much so that following the news can be totally depressing.
-Without denying the great threats and difficulties facing our times, there is also very good news that sometimes reaches us and which is not relayed enough.
-To ignore them is to condemn yourself to despair.
-Here are three recent pieces of information that make us smile again.
+Without denying the major threats and difficulties that are going through our time, there is also very good news that sometimes reaches us and is not relayed enough.
+Ignoring it is condemning ourselves to despair.
+Here are three recent pieces of news that put a smile back on our faces.

-That's it for this week.
-If you liked this article, you can always reread the previous part of this section to find other good news that has gone relatively unnoticed.
+That’s it for this week.
+If you liked this article, you can always reread the previous part of this section to find other good news that went relatively unnoticed.

 📍 To not miss any news from Presse-citron, follow us on Google News and WhatsApp.